Phenomenal Yet Puzzling: Testing Inductive Reasoning Capabilities of Language Models with Hypothesis Refinement: LMs are phenomenal hypothesis proposers

-These observations remain consistent across other models, as shown in Table~\ref{tab:models}.
-We evaluate GPT-4, GPT-3.5, and Claude-2 using IO prompting and iterative hypothesis refinement, as they are best representatives of two different evaluations.
-For GPT-3.5 and Claude-2, we observe similar trends except both models underperform GPT-4.
-Rule prompting achieves higher accuracy than IO prompting on ACRE and MiniSCAN and shows better consistency between raw accuracy and task accuracy.
-However, these models sometimes lag behind the baseline on tasks involving complex rules, such as List Functions and MiniARC.
-For tasks where we constrain hypothesis representations, some GPT-3.5 and Claude-2's rules appear ill-formed.
-Many of GPT-3.5's responses are also truncated due to its limited context length.
-This suggests that iterative hypothesis refinement is most effective when coupled with an LM that is capable of proposing meaningful hypotheses and tracking long context.

-In addition to strong performance, iterative hypothesis refinement also enables out-of-distribution (OOD) generalization and improves interpretability of models.
+We also observe a significant discrepancy between raw accuracy and task accuracy, especially for IO prompting and SC prompting.
+Since these evaluations directly predict output for each individual example, there is no guarantee that the LM is solving the task following the underlying rules.
+In fact, the mismatch between raw accuracy and task accuracy indicates some correct predictions might be generated without using the expected computation.
+In contrast, rule prompting (\ie applying the LM-proposed rules) suffers less from this issue as it re-uses the same rule across all examples. \paragraph{OOD Generalization and Interpretability.} In addition to strong performance, iterative hypothesis refinement also enables out-of-distribution (OOD) generalization and improves interpretability of models.
 For OOD evaluations, we sample longer examples from the ground-truth programs for List Functions,\footnote{Although we can theoretically sample longer sequences for MiniSCAN, we did not consider that setup, as the limited exemplars could lead to underspecification and result in multiple plausible parses due to ambiguity.} and annotate examples with a larger grid for MiniARC.
+We evaluate performance on these OOD examples while fixing the seen examples.
 We show the results in Figure~\ref{fig:ood_generalization}.
-We again observe a significant performance drop for OOD examples when using IO prompting.
-However, the degradation is less severe for rule prompting, suggesting the LM likely solves the task using generalizable operations.
+We observe a significant performance drop for OOD examples when using IO prompting.
+However, the degradation is less severe for rule prompting except task accuracy on MiniARC, suggesting the LM likely solves the task using generalizable operations.
+While IO prompting still achieves better raw accuracy on MiniARC in OOD evaluations, the performance gap between it and rule prompting is reduced.
 Rule prompting also allows us to examine the intermediate operations, thus improving the interpretability of models.
-We show examples of LM-induced rules in Table~\ref{tab:lm_humans}.
+We show examples of LM-induced rules in Table~\ref{tab:lm_humans} and Table~\ref{tab:example_heuristics}.